-Trainees will be employed by the Public Sector Commission and hosted in a WA State Government agency to complete a Government traineeship.
-The traineeship is for a period of 12 months (full time) which will enable trainees to develop skills in public administration and explore career pathways across the sector.
+Trainees are employed by the Commission and hosted in State Government agencies.
+They complete a traineeship over 12 months (full time), enabling them to develop skills in public administration and explore career pathways in the sector.

-- Gaining on-the-job experience and building a foundational knowledge in government that could lead to future employment in the sector;
+- get on-the-job experience and build foundational knowledge in government that could lead to future employment in the sector

-- Working towards a nationally industry recognised qualification (Certificate III in Government), providing structured learning in combination with work;
+- work towards a nationally recognised qualification (Certificate III in Government), providing structured learning in combination with work

-- Support from the Public Sector Commission staff and allocated Aboriginal Mentors;
+- are supported by staff from the Commission staff and allocated Aboriginal Workforce Program Officers

-- Receiving income for the hours working during the traineeship; and
+- are paid for the hours they work during the traineeship

-- Undertaking training to build valuable work and personal life skills and confidence.
+- develop valuable work and personal lifeskills and confidence.

 Aboriginal Workforce Programs Officers provide mentoring support to trainees throughout the traineeship.
 They visit trainees in their workplaces and identify opportunities for ongoing employment in the sector.